arnowelzel/lightbox-photoswipe/readme.txt

 Reading SVG files also requires the SimpleXML extension for PHP to be available.
 Without this extension SVG files can not be displayed at all.

 = Local changes in PhotoSwipe =

+Note: this only applies for PhotoSwipe 4!
+PhotoSwipe 5 is used without any changes.

 The following changes are the differences to PhotoSwipe 4.0 as of 2020-04-14: